Limited mobility, or relying on a wheelchair, doesn’t mean you aren’t able to give exercise or sport a go.

 Regular physical activity is good not just for your physical health, it is also beneficial for your mental wellbeing and can be a great way to meet new people.

-Exercise, even if you need to do it sitting down, can help improve your posture, reduce back pain, alleviate body sores, reduce the risk of injury when manoeuvring or pushing a wheelchair.
+Exercise, even if you need to do it sitting down, can help improve your posture, reduce back pain, alleviate body sores and reduce the risk of injury when manoeuvring or pushing a wheelchair.

-Depending on what your goals are, there are heaps of different types of exercises ranging from strength to cardio that you can try.
+Depending on what your goals are, there are lots of different types of exercises ranging from strength to cardio that you can try.

 Before exercising, it’s advised that you have a chat with your GP or a Personal Trainer to make sure you’re doing the right exercise or sport for you.

-Cardiovascular, or Cardio, is meant to raise your heart rate and make you warm enough to break a sweat.
-Generally, you should only be able to hold a conversation but not sing along to the radio.
+Cardiovascular, or cardio, is meant to raise your heart rate and make you warm enough to break a sweat.
+Generally, you should only be able to hold a conversation but not sing along to the radio while doing cardio.